greg-js/arch-wiki-md-repo/wiki/_content/english/Subsonic.md

 ## Madsonic

-Madsonic is a fork of Subsonic with extra features, does not require a registration fee (read completely free) and is available in AUR.
+Madsonic is a (non-free) fork of Subsonic with extra features and is available in AUR.

 Once you start the server, pay close attention to the Transcoding options, as you will probably have to change the command from "Audioffmpeg" to "ffmpeg".